 Constance Hale

-Connie is an instructor at the Nieman Foundation for Journalism at Harvard University, where she teaches narrative journalism to midcareer fellows.
-In 2008 and 2009 she was the chair of the Nieman Conference on Narrative Journalism in Boston.
-She also teaches at U.C.
-Berkeley Extension.
+Connie has taught midcareer fellows at the Nieman Foundation at Harvard, and in 2008 and 2009 she was the chair of the Nieman Conference on Narrative Journalism in Boston.
+She has directed a narrative conference at the Graduate School of Journalism at UC Berkeley and teaches at U.C.
+Berkeley Extension and Harvard Extension.
+She also leads writers retreats in California and Hawai‘i.
 She has coached writers as young as nine and as old as ninety.